szmate00/home_projects/README.md

+# Home projects
-# Some of my small home projects
+Some of my home projects I do/did to get to know the ropes of machine learning.